keu/docs/astro/create-project.md

 ## Next Steps

-Running your project locally is the best way to test your DAGs before pushing them to Astronomer Cloud.
+Running your project locally is the best way to test your DAGs before pushing them to Astro.
 For more information on running a local Airflow environment, read [Test and Troubleshoot](test-and-troubleshoot-locally.md#run-a-project-locally).